VagrantPi/VagrantPi.github.io/_posts/2022-09-09-docker-log-size.md

 Option | Description | Example value
 max-size | The maximum size of the log before it is rolled.
-A positive integer plus a modifier representing the unit of measure (k, m, or g). `Defaults` to -1 (`unlimited`). | --log-opt max-size=10m
+A positive integer plus a modifier representing the unit of measure (k, m, or g). `Defaults` to -1 (`unlimited`). | --log-opt max-size=10m max-file | The maximum number of log files that can be present.
+If rolling the logs creates excess files, the oldest file is removed.
+Only effective when max-size is also set.
+A positive integer.
+Defaults to 1. | --log-opt max-file=3

 好的，所以很明顯看到問題點了